wednesday-solutions/service-picker/README.md

 ## Installing

 Using Picky is easy.
-First use `go get` to install the latest version of the library (`go` should be installed in your system).
+First use `go install` to install the latest version of the library (`go` should be installed in your system).

 ```bash
 go install github.com/wednesday-solutions/picky@latest